martinsolent/comp_dashboard/docs/apprenticeships/child_5.md

 ![](../images/kenton_martin.png)

-Please can the Apprentice & their Manager have the Review Template completed beforehand, we will then go through it in the meeting and take it off you at the end of the review (you do not need to send it back in advance)
+Apprentice & their Manager need to complete the Review Template & apprentice to upload it to BDATS SOL beforehand and we will then go through it in the meeting.

-Review Form Template

 ## Review meeting workflow